Southeastern to host Women Mean Business 2018

 University, along with Tangipahoa Professional Women, will host Women Mean Business

-“The Women Mean Business conference will provide high impact strategies to help women of all ages survive and thrive individually and professionally,” said Sandy Summers, assistant director of the LSBDC.
+“The Women Mean Business Conference will provide high impact strategies to help women of all ages survive and thrive individually and professionally,” said SBDC Assistant Director Sandy Summers.
 “This full-day event will be jam packed with knowledge, tools, resources and connections.”

-“Women Mean Business 2016 will provide opportunities to network with other professionals and local business owners,” Summers said.
-“A few banner sponsorships are still available for businesses interested in participating in this event.”
+“Women Mean Business 2018 will provide opportunities to network with other professionals and local business owners,” Summers added.
+“Table, vendor, and ad sponsorships are available for businesses interested in participating in this event.”

-Summers said the cost to attend the conference is $35, $45 on event day, and includes lunch; Southeastern students may attend at no charge, but advance registration is a must.
+Cost to attend the event is $40 in advance or $50 on event day and includes lunch.
+Southeastern students may attend at no charge with the code WMBLIONUP, but advance registration is necessary.